ScottTunstall/WmsGfxSpriteEditor/README.md

 ---

 ## Feedback & Support
-For questions or feedback, please contact the developer or visit the [project repository](https://github.com/ScottTunstall/WmsGfxSpriteEditor
+For questions or feedback, please contact the developer.